Vardex-Suisse/flutter_trust_wallet_core/README.md

-If want to use this plugin in your own project
+# If want to use plugin in your own project

 Current there is a way will be easy